longfuxu/SciGPT/readme.md

 python version is best 3.9, other versixons should not have any problems

-1. Copy `apikey_example.ini` and rename it as `apikey.ini`; fill in your openai key in apikey.ini.
+1. Copy `apikey.example` and rename it as `apikey.ini`; fill in your openai key in apikey.ini.
 Note that this code is a pure local project, your key is very safe!

 2. The process must ensure global proxy!